 Bowflex vs Powerblocks Dumbbells?
-This question has always been common among those who like working out.
+This question has always been common among those who like to work out.

 But I’ll be honest and say that for a long time, I wasn’t a fan of any adjustable dumbbell.